 I’m an interaction designer and extend PatternFly to solve new use cases.
 I can contribute my PatternFly designs back to the project to make them available for others to consume.

 I’m a front-end developer and extend PatternFly to solve new use cases.
 I can contribute my PatternFly implementation back to the project to make them available for others to consume.

-There are two parts to PatternFly that will help you efficiently design and develop enterprise IT applications.
-First, our widget library implements enterprise-optimized visual styling for common web GUI widgets.
+There are two parts to PatternFly that will help you efficiently design and develop enterprise web applications.
+First, our widget library implements enterprise-optimized visual styling for common web UI widgets.
 This is supported with a downloadable library of HTML mark-up, CSS styling, and code samples built on top of the Bootstrap 3 framework.
 Second, our pattern library includes a set of interaction patterns that offer consistent solutions to common user interaction problems.